Anyone running highly available, scalable applications on Amazon Web Services (AWS) now has a few choices for load balancing:

 - AWS Elastic Load Balancer (ELB), now called Classic Load Balancer

 - The new Application Load Balancer, described by Amazon as an option for Elastic Load Balancing.

 The new option is described in a blog post and product documentation.
-In this post, we will review the new features in Amazon Load Balancer, then compare its pricing and features to open source NGINX and NGINX Plus.
+In this post, we will review the new features in Application Load Balancer, then compare its pricing and features to open source NGINX and NGINX Plus.
 We will also describe the role of Classic Load Balancer with respect to these alternatives.

 Note: See our previous blog post for a direct comparison of NGINX Plus and AWS Classic Load Balancer, as well as information on using them together.